khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-contributing.md

 name: Contributing
 ---

-This guide explains how to contribute changes to the [Pajamas UI Kit libraries](/get-started/uik-file-structure).
+Contributions are welcome to the [Pajamas UI Kit](/get-started/uik-file-structure).

+Contributions include usage examples from the product, functionality changes, and bug fixes.

 ### Before You Start

-1. Check the [issue tracker](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues) to see if your proposed change already has an issue.
+1. Check the [issue tracker](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues) for an existing issue.
-1. If no issue exists, create one using the `Figma update` template.
+1. If no issue exists, [create a new issue](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/new?issuable_template=Figma%20update) using the `Figma update` template.
 This template provides a helpful checklist to guide your work.
-1. Create a new branch in the Figma library.
-Include the issue number in your branch name.
-1. Refer to the [component guidelines](/get-started/uik-components) while working.
+1. Refer to the [component](/get-started/uik-components) and [breaking change](/get-started/uik-breaking-changes) guides while working.

-### Submitting your changes for review

-Once you've completed your changes and the checklist from the `Figma update` template, create a merge request:

-1. While on your branch in Figma, click the dropdown menu next to the file name.
-1. Select "Review and merge changes".
-1. Add a [Figma maintainer](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/blob/main/.gitlab/CODEOWNERS#L18) as your reviewer.
-1. Click "Request review".
-1. Write a merge description in the modal that appears (see format below).
-1. Add a comment in Figma with:
-   - Any additional context the reviewer should know.
-   - A link to the related issue.

-### Writing merge descriptions
+### Review requests

+[Requesting a branch review](https://help.figma.com/hc/en-us/articles/5691414603543-Request-a-branch-review) from a [Figma maintainer](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/blob/main/.gitlab/CODEOWNERS#L18) is part of the `Figma update` template.

-Merge descriptions from Figma are used to automatically generate [release notes](https://design.gitlab.com/get-started/uik-release-notes).
-Follow these guidelines:
+The review request description field is used to automatically generate [release notes](https://design.gitlab.com/get-started/uik-release-notes).

+Use [comments](https://help.figma.com/hc/en-us/articles/360039825314-Guide-to-comments-in-Figma) to add additional context for reviewers and link to the related issue.

-#### Format rules
+#### Description format rules

 - Start each line with a hyphen (-)
 - Begin with one of these verbs: "Adds", "Enhances", "Changes", "Removes", "Fixes", or "Deprecates"